-If you have a website, using Linktree could actually be harming your business.
+If your small business has a website (which is pretty likely in this day and age) using Linktree could actually be harming your small business.
 Is that really worth paying up to $6 a month for this burden?

 PS.
 Check out my more recent post, 3 basic reasons why Linktree is still bad for SEO for a small update.